LOCATION PENHOOK VA+NC

 SERIES ESTABLISHED: Franklin County, Virginia, 2004

 REMARKS: Penhook soils were formerly recognized in the Georgeville series.
-The 4/97 relocation of the mesic/thermic line in North Carolina and Virginia dictated the need for the Penhook series as a mesic counterpart.
+The 4/97 relocation of the mesic/thermic line in MLTA 136 in North Carolina and Virginia dictated the need for the Penhook series as a mesic counterpart.
 The soil horizon depths were revised on 10/2021 to ensure the description began at the soil surface.
+The May 2026 revision changed the format.
+No data was changed.

-Ochric epipedon-the zone from 0 to 7 inches (O and A horizons)
+Ochric epipedon--the zone from 0 to 18 centimeters (0 to 7 inches) (O and A horizons)

 ADDITIONAL DATA: This pedon sampled as S98VA067-006.
 Additional sample is S97VA067-008.